 Who can take part in EXPLORE?

 Any NUI Galway student or staff member can take part in EXPLORE.
-So that means undergraduate or postgraduate students; academic, administrative or other staff – full or part time.
+So that means undergraduate or postgraduate students; academic, research, administrative or other staff – full or part-time.
+We also welcome partnerships with other organisations and community groups.

 How much funding is available?